Table of Contents[Hide][Show]

 In addition to the risks of 1,4-dioxane contamination, polysorbate 20 itself may also have concerning toxicity effects:

-- Upper respiratory irritation has been reported from occupational settings with polysorbate 20 exposure.
-Precautions recommended for workers to avoid inhalation.
+- Upper respiratory irritation has been documented in occupational settings where polysorbate 20 is used.
+Precautions are recommended for workers to avoid inhalation, especially when dealing with aerosolized forms of the substance.

-- Polysorbate 20 is also identified as a potential trigger for fungal acne (malassezia folliculitis), an inflammatory skin condition exacerbated by yeast overgrowth.
-The structure of polysorbate 20 resembles lipids in the skin that malassezia consumes as a food source.
+- Polysorbate 20 may exacerbate fungal acne (malassezia folliculitis), an inflammatory skin condition linked to yeast overgrowth.
+Its structure resembles lipids that malassezia can utilize as a food source, suggesting a potential risk for individuals prone to this condition.

-Take QuizAs I’ve often said, if you were exposed to this ingredient only once in awhile, you likely would have no reason to be concerned.
+If you were exposed to this ingredient only once in a while, you would have a lot less to be concerned with.
 The problem is that most of us use 10 or more products a day, several times a day, every day.

 Natural Substitutes for Polysorbate 20